jtr13/EDAV/docs/02-basics.md

 ### Setting up R and RStudio

+It is super important to get up and running with R and RStudio as soon as you can.

 * [This video](https://campus.datacamp.com/courses/working-with-the-rstudio-ide-part-1/orientation?ex=3){target="_blank"} from DataCamp pretty much covers it.
+Know that you will be downloading two separate things: [R](https://cran.r-project.org/){target="_blank"}, which is a programming language; and [RStudio](https://www.rstudio.com/download/){target="_blank"}, which is an IDE (integrated development environment...fancy tool for working with R) that will make working with R a lot more enjoyable.

+### Use RStudio Like a Pro

+Great!
+RStudio is up and running on your computer!
+Now make sure you get comfy with what it can do.

 * Don't know your way around the RStudio IDE?
 I highly recommend [this DataCamp course](https://www.datacamp.com/courses/working-with-the-rstudio-ide-part-1){target="_blank"}.
+Sections from Part 1 (Orientation, Programming, and Projects) are the most relevant for this course.
+They include videos about all the regions in RStudio, how to program efficiently/effectively in the IDE (gotta love those keyboard shortcuts), and the benefits of setting up R projects.
+A little hazy on that last sentence?
+The course will help.

-Part 1 is more relevant for this course.
-Another option [is this RStudio webinar](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-part-1/){target="_blank"}. *More Advanced*: Just want a quick reference to brush up with?
+*More Advanced*: Another option [is this RStudio webinar](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-part-1/){target="_blank"}.
+Just want a quick reference to brush up with?
 Take a look at the [RStudio Cheatsheets page](https://www.rstudio.com/resources/cheatsheets/){target="_blank"}.

 ### Learning About R

+R is just like any language, programming or otherwise: you need to *use* it to get *used* to it.

 * Just starting out in R?
 Check out [this DataCamp course](https://www.datacamp.com/courses/free-introduction-to-r){target="_blank"} for a quick introduction.
 For this course, you can skim/mostly ignore matrices and lists (Parts 3 & 6).